 - Focus on ONE college at a time, and dive deep to really learn about it.
 On the Internet, it’s easy to jump from college to college, but avoid this.
 If you come across another college that seems interesting, make a note to check it out later.

 - Decided on just a few websites to start with.
-Some of my favorites for college research are Big Future, Unigo, Niche, YOUniversitytv and YouVisit.
+Some of my favorites for college research are Big Future, Unigo, Niche,and YouVisit.
 For the most accurate data, head straight to College Navigator.
 Of course the college websites are important too, but keep in mind that many college websites are designed to be marketing tools.

 - Take notes, because the details will likely get muddled later.
+Create a note-taking system that reflects how you like to organize information, and write down what you’ll want to remember.
 Finish your research of each college with a quick summary of your overall impressions and questions.

 Of course, online research is only one step in the process.
-It’s important to get beyond the World Wide Web and research colleges offline – two of the best options are attending college fairs and visiting college campuses.
+It’s important to get beyond the Internet and research colleges offline – two of the best options are attending college fairs and visiting college campuses.
 I also strongly recommend using one of the “big books,” such as the Fiske Guide to Colleges or Princeton Review’s 379 Best Colleges.

-As part of my College List Program and Comprehensive Program, I offer hands-on guidance in researching colleges, with the goal of building each student a list of colleges where they are most likely to thrive.
-Contact me if you’d like more details!
+We offer hands-on guidance in researching colleges, with the goal of building each student a list of colleges where they are most likely to thrive.
+Contact us if you’d like more details!